Skip to main content

 Conservative host Dan Bongino holds nothing back.
 After all, his weekly Fox News show, which premiered in June 2021, is literally called “Unfiltered.”

 So, when YouTube prevented him from monetizing that lack of a filter in the fall of 2020, Bongino decided it was time for a change.
-Complaining that YouTube had blocked him from earning ad revenue from 80 percent of his videos, which contained frequent misinformation, Bongino encouraged his more than 600,000 subscribers to migrate to Rumble, a growing online video platform in which he had just taken an equity stake
+Complaining that YouTube had blocked him from earning ad revenue from 80 percent of his videos, which contained frequent misinformation, Bongino encouraged his more than 600,000 subscribers to migrate to Rumble, a growing online video platform in which he had just taken an equity stake.

 It was a risky move.
 At the time, Rumble, founded in 2013 by Canadian tech entrepreneur Chris Pavloski, mostly featured videos of funny cats, cute babies and the work of small-scale content creators.
 But the last laugh was Bongino’s.
 His Rumble show now has 2.34 million subscribers, more than two-and-a-half times the number he had on YouTube when that platform permanently suspended him in January 2022 for spreading COVID-19 misinformation.